 You have purchased a G3TXQ broad band hex beam built by KIO Technology.
 This beam can be assembled in an evening with only a few hand tools.
 All wires have been measured, cut and no tuning is needed to have great performance.
 You need little technical expertise to assemble this beam.
 You do need a license from the FCC to transmit with it in the USA.

 Tools Needed:

 - Med.
 Screwdriver for spreader clamps

 - Pliers for closing S hooks on support cords

-- End wrench for the U bolt nuts
+- End wrenchs for various bolts and nuts

 - 3/16 " Allen wrench (supplied)

 - gloves

 Components Included: